On the Z_2-valued index of elliptic odd symmetric operators on non-compact manifolds: Introduction

 and consider an elliptic first-order operator $D$ which is odd symmetric with respect to $\tau$.
 Suppose that $D$ is Fredholm.
 This is, for example, the case when $M$ is compact.
-But we are also interested in the case when $M$ is complete, but $D$ is still Fredholm, eg. when $D$ is of Callias type, cf. \cites{Anghel93Callias,Anghel93,Bunke95}).
+But we are also interested in the case when $M$ is complete, but $D$ is still Fredholm, e.g. when $D$ is of Callias type, cf. \cites{Anghel93Callias,Anghel93,Bunke95}).

+A quaternionic Dirac bundle above in the case of the trivial involution $\theta:M\to M$ gives the setting for the so-called $\textbf{Cl}_2$-Dirac operator (\cites{LawMic89}) which was originally studied by Atiyah and Singer (\cite{AtSinger5}).
+See Remark \ref{R:cl2dirac}

 In Section~\ref{S:odddirac}, we study the basic properties of the $\tau$-index of an odd symmetric elliptic operator on a quaternionic vector bundle.
 We also compute the $\tau$-index in several geometric examples.
 One of those examples corresponds to the bulk index of 2d Topological Insulator of type AII, cf. \cites{GrafPorta13,Hayashi17}.